 My photo theme on my blog posts relates to surfing and ocean waves.
 First, I’ll find a quote.
 Next, I’ll find a photo.
 I’ll search on Google for inspirational quotes.

 The results show me images, BrainyQuote, and Twitter.
-I decide to poke around on the images.
+I decided to poke around on the images.
 During this phase, I am not quite sure what I want to post about, just that I want it to be inspiring.

 I have had some more serious motivational and inspirational quotes recently.
 In order to change it up a bit, I decide I want to have a funny motivational quote.